Surgical Procedures: Intraoperative Brain Mapping

 • Follow the instructions you have been given for showering and washing your hair.

-• Avoid tub bathing, swimming or other activities that would put your incision under water for 4 weeks or until advised by your healthcare team.
+• Avoid tub bathing, swimming or other activities that would put your incision under water for 4 weeks or until you are told by your healthcare team.

 • Take pain medications as directed.
 Speak with your healthcare team before taking aspirin, ibuprofen or other blood thinning medications.

-• Avoid dying your hair or getting a perm for 4 weeks after surgery.
+• Avoid dyeing your hair or getting a perm for 4 weeks after surgery.

 • Do not put medications/skin products on the surgical incision unless your healthcare team tells you to do so.